chungbwc/TouchDesigner/README.md

 [MediaPipeFaceDetection](http://www.magicandlove.com/blog/2021/05/24/mediapipe-in-touchdesigner-2/) - example of using the MediaPipe face detection and drawing function.

 [FaceDetectionScriptCHOP](http://www.magicandlove.com/blog/2021/05/24/mediapipe-in-touchdesigner-3/) - a functional prototype using MediaPipe for face detection in TouchDesigner.

+[MediaPipeFaceMeshTOP](http://www.magicandlove.com/blog/2021/05/31/mediapipe-in-touchdesigner-4/) - a demonstration of the Face Mesh function in the MediaPipe solutions.